huberf/alexa-redditnews/readme.md

-This is a simple Alex skill which periodically checks for the latest posts in the r/science subreddit, and then makes them accesible to Amazon Alexa users through an Alexa skill.
+This is a simple Alexa back-end which periodically checks for the latest posts in various subreddits, and then makes them accesible to Amazon Alexa users through corresponding Alexa skills.